 Kevin Systrom is an American entrepreneur best known as the co-founder and chief executive of Instagram, the photo-sharing, social network application that gave rise to the modern day fashion entrepreneur à la Kylie Jenner and the fashion influencer, with a corresponding influencer market valued at $8 billion in 2019.

 Systrom was introduced to computer programming whilst attending school in Concord, Massachusetts, having played computer games as a child.
 He graduated in 2006 from Stanford University, where he met Mike Krieger in 2004, who would later becoming his Instagram founding partner.
 During his degree, Systrom picked up an interest in photography, and was chosen to participate in the highly prestigious Mayfield Fellows Programme.
-This led to an internship at Odea, the company that gave rise to Twitter.
+This milestone led to an internship at Odea, the company that gave rise to Twitter.

 After stints at Google and Nextstop (a location recommendation start-up) Systrom created Burbn with the intention to combine location check-ins and social games.
 After pitching the idea at a party he received $500,000 seed funding within 2 weeks.
 The creation of Burbn led to Instagram.
 A month after launching, Instagram had grown to 1 million users, and within 18 months it had gone from nascent start-up to a $1 billion acquisition by Facebook.

 In 2014, Systrom was included in Forbes' 30 under 30 list and in 2016, the publication ranked him among its list of billionaires, estimating his net worth at $1.1 billion.